wilfred11/ipw/README.md

 #### The propensity score

 Using logistic regression one could find one score per individual village.
 This score, that captures all features on which a village is selected, makes it possible to match records automatically, and is more accurate than handpicking records.
+The image shows all selected records have matches with record 11 and record 12.
+So the treatment effect is obtained using only two records for villages where no factory has been build.

 ![prop](https://github.com/user-attachments/assets/d987d67b-7e47-4c18-b20c-13991a06f86e)